Birmingham Municipal Bank: Foundation and early Years

 Unlike most major cities, Birmingham had no savings bank before the formation of the Birmingham Municipal Bank (The Birmingham TSB had closed in 1864).

 The idea for an alternative savings medium came from Neville Chamberlain, then Lord Mayor, who believed that an equivalent savings organisation could be formed by the City Council.
-The concept rested on the deduction of small savings amounts directly from workers’ wages.
+The concept rested on the deduction of small savings amounts directly from workers' wages.
 Workers would be given a coupon in lieu, originally for one shilling; these would be stuck to a card and when they totalled £1, they could be taken to the Bank and deposited.
 Trade unions were consulted and supportive.
-The other founding principal was that the Bank must be convenient: “it is a must to set up branch banks in convenient centres£.
+The other founding principal was that the Bank must be convenient: “it is a must to set up branch banks in convenient centres".

-The proposal was approved by the Council on the 4th April 1916; only a week later a Bill was introduced to the House of Commons.
+The proposal was approved by the Council on the 4 April 1916; only a week later a Bill was introduced to the House of Commons.
 However, it was opposed by the joint stock banks and dropped.
 After negotiations with the banks, a new Bill was introduced in July but it was more restrictive.
-It could only apply to towns above 250,000 compared with the previous 50,00; there was a £200 savings limit and greater Treasury control.
-Most important, he Bank was to be wound up three months after the end of WWI.
-Despite these limitations, Birmingham still went ahead and the Birmingham Corporation Savings Bank opened on 29th September 1916.
+It could only apply to towns above 250,000 compared with the previous 50,000; there was a £200 savings limit and greater Treasury control.
+Most important, he Bank was to be wound up three months after the end of the First World War.
+Despite these limitations, Birmingham still went ahead and the Birmingham Corporation Savings Bank opened on 29 September 1916.